Áine Phillips

 Redress

-a series of performance works exploring current social and political inequities and injustice.
+a series of performance works exploring current social and political ironies, inequities and injustice.

 Redress 2010